-“The Burt's Bees after-sun soother is fast to absorb and very hydrating, which is ideal for parched, burned skin,” said Dr. Ranella Hirsch, a dermatologist based in the Boston area.
+“The Burt's Bees after-sun soother is fast to absorb and very hydrating, which is ideal for parched, burned skin,” said Dr. Ranella Hirsch, a dermatologist based in Boston.

-"Aloe Vera and cucumber are great natural sunburn treatments, and this aloe gel is one of my favorites.
+"Aloe vera and cucumber are great natural sunburn treatments, and this aloe gel is one of my favorites.
 It can be used on skin or hair, but must be refrigerated.
-Believe it or not, the aloe actually feels even more soothing when the gel is cool," said Edyta Jarosz, lead esthetician at PFRANKMD Skin Salon.
+Believe it or not, the aloe actually feels even more soothing when the gel is cool," said Edyta Jarosz, aesthetician at Schafer Clinic in New York City.

 Skelsey also recommended this sensitive skin lotion.
-"This body lotion contains calendula, which is a healing ingredient that's great for superficial burns," Skelsey said.
+"This body lotion contains calendula, which is a healing ingredient that's great for superficial burns."

 Hirsch also recommended this soothing gel.
-"Aloe Vera is the OG after-sun ingredient.
-This inexpensive gel is a great one to keep around," Hirsch said.
+"Aloe vera is the OG after-sun ingredient.
+This inexpensive gel is a great one to keep around."